mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/networking/index.md

 Calico supports a wide range of [network policy][calico_policy].
 It has tight integration with Kubernetes network policy.
-One could use `kubectl` to configure Kubernetes network policy which would be enforced by Calico.
+You can use `kubectl` to configure Kubernetes network policy which would be enforced by Calico.
 Further, Calico extends Kubernetes network policy through custom CRDs which can be configured using [calicoctl][calicoctl].
 More details about Calico network policy can be found [here][calico_security]